|

 - The child who has attained 12 years of age has been consulted regarding the kinship guardianship arrangement.

-The Kin-GAP payment will continue as long as the guardian continues to support the child/youth, even if the relative moves out of state.
+The Kin-GAP payment will continue if the guardian continues to support the child/youth, even if the guardian moves out of state.
 However, Kin-GAP payments are not issued outside of the United States:

 - Support may include any type of financial contribution, such as maintaining a room for the youth, covering the costs for clothing, personal incidentals, tuition, or therapy, or paying for other expenses related to the child’s care.

-- The agency may continue payments if the youth is an NMFD and moves to attend post-secondary school or otherwise lives independently of the guardian as long as the guardian continues to provide support to the child.
+- The county may continue payments if the youth is eligible for, and participates in, the extended Kin-GAP program and moves to attend post-secondary school or otherwise lives independently of the guardian as long as the guardian continues to provide support to the child.

-- If the child leaves the guardian’s home while still a minor for the above reasons, the payment to the guardian may continue provided that the county agency makes a good cause determination for the child’s absence from the guardian’s home.
+- If the child leaves the guardian’s home while still a minor for the above reasons, the payment to the guardian may continue, provided that the county makes a good cause determination for the child’s absence from the guardian’s home.
 The SW/PO must make the determination.

 The Kin-GAP program is subject to CalWORKs requirements with the following exceptions: